ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-configuration.markdown

-# Security : Authentication : Manual Certificate Configuration
+# Authentication : Manual Certificate Configuration

 In RavenDB, configuration values can be set using environment variables, command line arguments or using the `settings.json` file.
 For more details, please read the [Configuration Section.](../../configuration/configuration-options)